 the concept of the family unit

 Although this activity is very easy to implement, yet, in its simplicity, it requires students to complete a quite complex task as they need to show their understanding of the text, think critically, and establish a personal connection with the text by drawing on content knowledge and personal experience.

-During the response process, you may target the following reading skills and strategies:
+To help learners develop higher-order thinking skills during the response process, you may target the following reading skills and strategies:

 reading for details